change

 "They first ran a particle-level theoretical model to optimize the spatial distribution of particles of different sizes and the electrode porosity.
 Then, what they learned from the model was that a change was made to a standard graphite anode, where they coated it with copper, then added copper nanowires to the slurry, and then heated and then cooled the anode, compressing the slurry into a more ordered material."TechXplore.

-, once they upgraded the anode, the researchers fixed it on a standard lithium-ion battery to measure the time required to charge.
+Once they upgraded the anode, the researchers attached it to a standard lithium-ion battery to measure the time it took to charge.
 They were impressed and found that they could charge the battery to 60% in just 5.6 minutes and 80% in just 11.4 minutes.
 (Researchers avoid testing the time required to charge to 100 percent because doing so will damage such batteries.)

 researchers did not specify the cost of such batteries or when they could be produced.
 Still, the development is exciting for electric vehicles around the world.